 The Moulin Rouge’s gourmet dinner is the perfect pairing to the glamorous show!

 Executive chef David Le Quellec is in charge of the 120 person brigade and 25 cooks.
 The menu includes classic French dishes with a modern and creative twist.
 The restaurant uses only the freshest ingredients and was selected by the prestigious Gault & Millau guide as one of the city’s best dining experiences.

-Don’t forget to visit the Moulin Rouge souvenir shop!
+Don’t forget to visit the Paris Moulin Rouge souvenir shop!

-Can’t get enough of the Moulin Rouge?
 Looking for a gift for a friend or family member?
-Or maybe you didn’t have the time to catch a show?
 You should definitely stop by the official Moulin Rouge souvenir shop.
 From clothing, to tote bags and candles, you’re sure to find the perfect embodiment of the famous cabaret that you can bring home with you.

 Moulin Rouge souvenir shop